ou-artificial/OUAIxOUSACM-IntroToR/README.md

 For more information on K-means clustering, feel free to read this article: https://towardsdatascience.com/understanding-k-means-clustering-in-machine-learning-6a6e67336aa1

 Check out our programming partners and friends over at the Student Association for Computing Machinery (SACM)!
 Here's their discord: https://discord.gg/vr3kaHBrSE

+All the codes for the workshop are in the `codes` folder.
+The presentation is in the `presentation` folder.